tweag/guides/project-management/Github.md

 We do not use [wikis][github-wiki] for documentation.
 The reasons for this are well explained [elsewhere][yesod-documentation-thoughts].
-When using [GitHub pages][github-pages], we *do not* use a separate `gh-pages` branch to hold documentation.
+When using [GitHub pages][github-pages], we *do not* use a `gh-pages` branch to hold documentation source code separately.
 The reason is that this breaks the ability to update documentation atomically with the associated code changes.
 We typically keep the documentation in a `docs/` folder.
+The *source* for documentation should be kept in the same branch than the code that it documents.
 This can readily be deployed to a public site using [GitHub pages][github-pages-conf] or [Read the Docs][readthedocs].

 [github-pages]: https://pages.github.com/